News of the World

 News of the World immerses the reader in a time and place that most of us know little about: Texas in 1870, two decades after it has been obtained from Mexico in the Treaty of Guadalupe Hidalgo and five years after the end of the Civil War.
 It is still a mostly lawless land, where a trip from Dallas to San Antonio, 400 miles southwest, is considered dangerous and borderline suicidal.
 Yet Kidd sets off on this “fool’s errand” with an uncommunicative, ten-year-old Indian girl in the back of his wagon.
 It will come as no surprise that Kidd and Johanna slowly learn to trust each other and then to communicate.
 Kidd is a widower with little but his news reading travels to occupy him and a hole in his heart where his wife Maria Luisa once resided.
 So while their developing relationship is predictable, the details provide all the pleasure.

-On their journey south, the Captain and Johanna – which she pronounced “Cho-henna” encounter Army men, a child prostitute trafficker, a collection of crazy brothers who want to know why they’re not in the newspapers, and other colorful and occasionally threatening personages.
+On their journey south, the Captain and Johanna – which she pronounces “Cho-henna” — encounter Army men, a child prostitute trafficker, a collection of crazy brothers who want to know why they’re not in the newspapers, and other colorful and occasionally threatening personages.
 The Captain gives Johanna English lessons and they discover that she remembers some German from her early childhood.
 At the same time, she proves to be an astute observer of human nature in both the Captain and the strangers who cross their path, as well as an independent girl with a variety of skills learned in her four years with the Kiowa.
 Watching their relationship develop is the novel’s chief satisfaction.

 The other pleasures of News of the World are Jiles’ pitch perfect voice, with its authentic Old Texas sensibility and droll dialogue, and her prose poetry descriptions of the natural world in this mostly empty land.
-Early on their trip, during an impressive North Texas storm, she escapes, and the Captain finds her standing at the edge of the flood-level Red River.
+Early on their trip, during an impressive North Texas storm, Johanna escapes, and the Captain finds her standing at the edge of the flood-level Red River.

 “There at its edge, on a lift of red stone no more than thirty yards ahead, stood Johanna, wet as a dishcloth and her skirts heavy with rain.
 She clutched the doll to her chest.
 In the explosive lightning flashes the Captain could see, on the far side of the flood, a party of Indians.
 They were on the move.
 They had probably been flooded out of their campsite.
 The Red was still rising.
 Entire pecan trees rolled and ground like mill wheels in the current.
 The Indians had stopped to look across, perhaps at the distant lights of Spanish Fort, and Johanna was calling to them in Kiowa but they could not hear her.
 It was too far, the river was too loud.